Diallo Guidileye

-Diallo Guidileye (born 30 December 1989) is a Mauritanian footballer, who currently plays as a defensive midfielder for Fath Union Sport, a club based in Rabat.
+Diallo Guidileye (born 30 December 1989) is a Mauritanian former footballer.

 Club career

 Guidileye began his career playing for AS Poissy, in the western suburbs of Paris, before moving to Troyes AC on a youth contract.
 After impressing during training sessions, he was called up to the first team and made his professional debut, at the age of 17, on 30 November 2007, in a Ligue 2 match against Boulogne-sur-Mer.
 He started the match playing the full 90 minutes, picking up a yellow card in the process.
 Guidileye went on to become a staple of the starting eleven, appearing in every following match that season.
 Midway through the season, Guidileye agreed to his first professional contract signing three-year contract with the club.

 His surprising success at Troyes have attracted several Ligue 1 clubs to scout him.
 OGC Nice, Paris Saint-Germain, Bordeaux, and Saint-Étienne have all declared their interest in the young midfielder.
 On 9 October 2009, Guidileye scored his first career league goal in a 4–0 victory over Évian.

 In January 2011, Guidileye joined Stade Brestois 29, but remained on loan at Troyes until the end of the season.
 His 2011–2012 season with Brest was limited due to injuries: he could only participate to 6 games.
 In January 2013, he was loaned out to Ligue 2 club LB Chateauroux, for whom he played 10 league games.
 For the 2013–2014 season, he returned to Brest, who had been relegated to Ligue 2 in the meantime.

 On the last day of the 2019 January transfer window, Guidileye was one of 22 players on two hours, that signed for Turkish club Elazığspor.
 They had been placed under a transfer embargo but managed to negotiate it with the Turkish FA, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
 In just two hours, they managed to snap up a record 22 players - 12 coming in on permanent contracts and a further 10 joining on loan deals until the end of the season.

 In July 2019, Diallo joined Fath Union Sport.